-The aim of this one-day event is to give school-aged children (primary and secondary) insight into and hands-on experience of psychological research.
-We will show how memory works and how social factors can affect our memory.
-The topics of the event and activities will be suitable for all ages from 7 onwards.
+The aim of this one-day event was to give school-aged children (primary and secondary) insight into and hands-on experience of psychological research.
+We showed how memory works and how social factors can affect our memory.
+The topics of the event and activities were suitable for all ages from 7 onwards.

 Example of activities

-We will give pupils age-appropriate memory quizzes, which will illustrate the effect of learning new information as words or pictures, and show what happens to new memories when we are distracted.
-We will use a child-friendly clicker response system, giving pupils direct feedback on how pictures can boost memory compared to words, and how distractors can greatly reduce memory performance.
+We gave pupils age-appropriate memory quizzes, which illustrated the effect of learning new information as words or pictures, and showed what happens to new memories when we are distracted.
+We used a child-friendly clicker response system, giving pupils direct feedback on how pictures can boost memory compared to words, and how distractors can greatly reduce memory performance.

-We will then branch out in groups and show the effect of gossip and rumours on our memory via a staged eye-witness scenario.
+We then branched out in groups and showed the effect of gossip and rumours on our memory via a staged eye-witness scenario.

-After that in group activities we explore how groups remember things, how group memory is different from individual remembering, and when it makes sense to remember in groups or alone.
+After that in group activities we explored how groups remember things, how group memory is different from individual remembering, and when it makes sense to remember in groups or alone.

-The activities show what research tells us about how memory works and how we can create a prosocial environment.
+The activities showed what research tells us about how memory works and how we can create a prosocial environment.

 The biographies of Psychology colleagues participating in this event are available on the University's staff webpages.